 Reporting Troublesome Behavior

-If you believe someone is violating the Code of Conduct, please report it to the People Network Track Coordinators by completing this form (tinyurl.com/CaRCCCoCViolation) or emailing email@example.com, who will take appropriate action to address the situation.
-All reports will be reviewed by the Track Coordinators and the identities of those involved will be kept confidential.
+If you believe someone has violated the Code of Conduct, please report it to CaRCC Leadership by completing this form (tinyurl.com/CaRCCCoCViolation) or emailing email@example.com.
+All reports will be reviewed by relevant members of CaRCC Leadership and the identities of those involved will be kept confidential to the extent possible.
 (If one of the Track Coordinators were identified as violating the Code of Conduct, then review would exclude that individual.)

 Consequences of Unacceptable Behavior

 Participants who are asked to stop any violating behavior by another community member or organizer are expected to comply immediately.
 This applies to any CaRCC events and platforms, either online or in-person.
 With or without immediate intervention by another community member, the organizers and/or community members may ask the offender to leave the event, and/or engage the CaRCC Track Coordinators (see above) to investigate the Code of Conduct violation and seek appropriate resolution with the offender.
-In some cases the reviewing individuals may determine that a public statement ought to be made.
+Similarly, any content or recording including violating behavior may be removed and/or edited, if shared/hosted via CaRCC infrastructure, and to prevent further harm.
+In some cases, the reviewing individuals may determine that a public statement of the handling of the incident is necessary.
 If that’s the case, the identities of all involved parties and reporters will remain confidential unless those individuals instruct otherwise.